Vibe Coder

 - Performance metrics, testing strategies, and quality assurancesrc/tools/vibe-task-manager/README.md

-- Comprehensive task management documentationsrc/tools/context-curator/README.md
+- Comprehensive task management documentationsrc/tools/curate-context/README.md

-- Language-agnostic codebase analysis documentationsrc/tools/code-map-generator/README.md
+- Language-agnostic codebase analysis documentationsrc/tools/map-codebase/README.md

 - Advanced codebase analysis documentationWe welcome contributions!
 Please see our contributing guidelines and ensure all tests pass before submitting pull requests.